 Sonic Meditation XVIII: Listen to a sound until you no longer recognize it.

-A pdf of Pauline Oliveros’ Sonic Meditations is hosted by Monoskop, the independent educational resource and research platform for arts, culture and humanities.
+A pdf with some of Pauline Oliveros’ Sonic Meditations is hosted by the University of Alberta.